Encourage FUNIX

 Perform an update

-To perform an update, first stop Frigate by typing docker stop frigate.
-Now edit the docker-compose.yml file and specify the latest stable version in the image section.
+We now edit the docker-compose.yml file and specify the latest stable version in the image section

 services: